drscream/nic-cz-dns-crawler/README.md

 ## Config file

-GeoIP DB paths, DNS resolver IP(s), and timeouts are read from `config.yml` in the working directory, if present.
+GeoIP DB paths, DNS resolver IP(s), timeouts, and bunch of other things are read from `config.yml` in the working directory, if present.

 The default values are listed in [`config.yml`](https://gitlab.nic.cz/adam/dns-crawler/-/blob/master/config.yml) with explanatory comments.